Table of Contents[Hide][Show]

 21196 E. Beach Boulevard, Gulf Shores, AL 36542

 20249 State Park Road, Gulf Shores, AL 36542

-At Foodcraft, you can eat breakfast, lunch, or dinner, choosing to eat indoors or outside at a gorgeous spot overlooking the Gulf.
-Chef James Balster brings his considerable experience and skill to make this a culinary experience that is a cut above the others.
-I would recommend this for families traveling with teenage or college age children who have sophisticated and adventurous palates.
+At Foodcraft, you can eat breakfast, lunch or dinner, choosing to eat indoors or outside at a gorgeous spot overlooking the Gulf.
+Chef James Balster brings his considerable experience and skills to make this a culinary experience that is a cut above the others.
+I would recommend this for families traveling with teenage or college-aged children who have sophisticated and adventurous palates.

 For food that is good, served in a more casual atmosphere, less fancy and more economical, try Woodside Restaurant.
 It also serves breakfast, lunch and dinner, and kids will appreciate the pancakes plate with bacon or the scrambled eggs plate with hash browns.
 For adults, burgers, BBQ and a low country boil headline the lunch and dinner menu with omelets starring for breakfast.
 Take advantage of the backyard games, the live music and the gift shop, and enjoy your meal in the dining room, on the screened porch or under a shade tree.